-Astronaut Peggy Whitson has spent more time in space than any other American, and that is only one of the records she holds.
-She retired from NASA on June 15, 2018, after three missions but kept flying and went on to command Axiom Space's Ax-2 mission in 2023.
+She has spent more time in space than any other American or woman, and those are only two of the records she holds.
+Whitson retired from NASA on June 15, 2018, after three missions but kept flying and went on to command Axiom Space's Ax-2 mission in 2023.

-Peggy Annette Whitson was born Feb.
+Peggy Annette Whitson was born on Feb.
 9, 1960, in Mount Ayr, Iowa.
-After earning her bachelor of science degree in biology and chemistry from Iowan Wesleyan College in 1981, she went on to earn her doctorate in biochemistry from Rice University in Texas in 1985, according to her official NASA biography.
-Whitson then served as a National Research Council Resident Research Associate at NASA's Johnson Space Center, and later as the supervisor for the Biochemistry Research Group at KRUG International, a medical sciences contractor at NASA-JSC.
-She was also an adjunct assistant professor at the University of Texas and at Rice University.
+After earning her bachelor of science degree in biology and chemistry from Iowa Wesleyan College in 1981, she earned her doctorate in biochemistry from Rice University in Texas in 1985, according to her official NASA biography.
+Whitson then served as a National Research Council resident research associate at NASA's Johnson Space Center (JSC), and later as supervisor of the biochemistry research group at KRUG International, a medical sciences contractor at JSC.
+She was also an adjunct assistant professor at both the University of Texas and Rice University.

-On May 6, 1989, Whitson married Clarence F. Sams in Harris, Texas.
+On May 6, 1989, Whitson married Clarence F. Sams.
 Sams, also a biochemist, had joined NASA in 1984, researching the biological effects of spaceflight at the cellular and subcellular levels.

-Also in 1989, Whitson began work as a research biochemist at JSC, serving as a technical monitor of the Biochemistry Research Laboratories.
-In 1992, she was named the project scientist of the Shuttle-Mir program, in which NASA space shuttles visited and carried crewmembers to and from Russia's Mir space station, spending three years in that role.
-She also served as deputy division chief of the medical Sciences Division at Johnson.
+Also in 1989, Whitson began work as a research biochemist at JSC, serving as a technical monitor of its biochemistry research laboratories.
+In 1992, she was named the project scientist for the Shuttle-Mir program, in which NASA space shuttles visited and carried crewmembers to and from Russia's Mir space station, spending three years in that role.
+She also served as deputy division chief of JSC's medical sciences division.

 Whitson's first assignment was as part of the long-duration Expedition 5 crew.
 On June 5, 2002, Whitson launched for the ISS and served there for six months.
-Named the first NASA Science Officer during her stay, Whitson conducted 21 investigations in human life sciences and microgravity sciences.
+Named the first NASA science officer during her stay in space, Whitson conducted 21 investigations in human life sciences and microgravity sciences.
 She returned to Earth on Dec.
-7, 2002, logging 184 days, 22 hours, and 14 minutes in space.
+7, 2002, logging 184 days, 22 hours and 14 minutes in space.

 Whitson returned to space on Oct.
-10, 2008, as part of Expedition 16, this time as the first female station commander.
-Along with Pamela Melroy, she was one of the first pair of women to lead missions together at the same time.
+10, 2007, as part of Expedition 16 — this time, as the first female station commander.
+Along with Pamela Melroy, she was one of the first two women to lead missions at the same time.
 (Melroy led a 13-day shuttle mission.)
-While onboard the ISS, she oversaw the first expansion of the station's living and working space in more than six years.
+While on board the ISS, Whitson oversaw the first expansion of the station's living and working space in more than six years.
 She returned to Earth on April 19, 2008, after 191 days, 19 hours and 8 minutes in space.
 At that time, she had accumulated the most time in space for any woman.
-During Whitson's fifth overall extravehicular activity (EVA), she surpassed Sunita Williams for woman with the most spacewalks; she would make one more by the end of the mission.
+During Whitson's fifth overall extravehicular activity (EVA), she surpassed Sunita Williams as the woman with the most spacewalks; she would make one more spacewalk by the end of the mission.

-It would be almost a decade before she returned to space.
-Whitson served as the Chief of the Astronaut Corps from 2009 to 2012, the first female, nonmilitary Chief of the Astronaut Office.
-In this position, she was responsible for the mission preparation activities and on-orbit support of all ISS crews and their support personnel.
+It would be almost a decade before Whitson returned to space.
+Whitson served as chief of the astronaut corps from 2009 to 2012, making her the first female, nonmilitary individual to hold that position.
+She was responsible for the mission preparation activities and on-orbit support of all ISS crews and their support personnel.

 Although she enjoyed the job, she wasn't ready to say goodbye to space.